 It is also important to be aware that if you were not wearing a seat belt at the time of the accident, you may be considered partially at fault for your injuries.
 In Utah, if a person’s failure to wear a seat belt contributes to their injuries in a car accident, their compensation for damages may be reduced by up to 45%.
 This means that even if you were not primarily at fault for the accident, you may still receive less compensation for your injuries and damages if you were not wearing a seatbelt.

 Finally, it is important to take steps to prevent future accidents by always wearing a seat belt while driving or riding in a motor vehicle.
 Wearing a seat belt is one of the most effective ways to reduce the risk of serious injury or death in a car accident, and it is required by law in Utah for a reason.
 By taking responsibility for your own safety and wearing a seat belt, you can help prevent future accidents and protect yourself in the event of a collision.

 How a Utah Car Accident Attorney Can Help You

 If you’ve been in a car accident without wearing a seatbelt in Utah, it’s important to seek the help of a qualified car accident attorney.
 An attorney can help you understand your legal options, gather evidence to support your case, and negotiate with insurance companies on your behalf.
 With the guidance of a skilled attorney, you may be able to recover compensation for your injuries, medical expenses, lost wages, and other damages resulting from the accident.

 Additionally, an attorney can help hold negligent drivers accountable for their actions, potentially preventing similar accidents from occurring in the future.
-Our attorneys are experts in car accident laws and can help you virtually anywhere in the state.
-We’re based in Logan but we also serve Ogden, Salt Lake City, Provo, and all the way down to St George.
+Our attorneys are experts in car accident laws in Utah and can help you virtually anywhere in the state.
+We’re based in Logan but we serve the entire state of Utah including Ogden, Salt Lake City, Provo, and all the way down to St George.